 - Tolerance – The ability of the tree to withstand infection for a duration of time until full mortality likely occurs or at the least more than half of the plant parts dieback.
-No oaks unless proven during extensive studies to NEVER experience not only mortality, but minimal if any decline, and if minimal – only temporary, minimal decline after infection, are to be given a perpetually tolerant designation.
-AT THIS TIME IN TEXAS – NO OAK SPECIES IS PERPETUALLY TOLERANT.
+No oaks unless proven during extensive studies to NEVER experience not only mortality, but minimal if any decline, and if minimal – only temporary, minimal decline after infection, are to be given a true tolerant designation.
+AT THIS TIME IN TEXAS – NO OAK SPECIES IS TRULY TOLERANT.

 Post Oak: Longest duration of tolerance.
 Likely to die in 3-5yrs as a result of the primary pathogen – the oak wilt infection, but also often combined with other contributive stressors such as drought, and or, hypoxolon, and or phytophora, etc.